HowcanoeWang/Floraecite/README.md

 + The first row should not be put into the sheet(just tell you the meaning of each column), please start with your picture names in the first line directly.
 + Picture names in the sheet must the same as picture names in the Data folder.
 + Other languages which are included in UTF-8 format are supported.
-+ Recommend picture format of .jpg
++ Recommend picture format of .jpg, support format of .png and .gif
 + Please make sure all the picture files in the same format.